About Physical Literacy

 The Recreation and Sport Strategy mandates a new direction in the goals and visions of Richmond’s community-based activity programs.
 The vision of the strategy is: “Richmond is a leader in the planning and delivery of recreation and sport opportunities, inspiring individuals and communities to be active, connected and healthy for a life time.”
 It envisions the community of Richmond as a Sport For Life model for Canada and the world.
 “Every individual in Richmond, regardless of age, will be physically literate and have the fundamental movement and sport performance skills to enjoy sport and physical activity to the best of their ability.”

 In order to achieve these goals, the Richmond Sport for Life Strategy is built upon the philosophy and framework of the Canadian Sport for Life Long Team Athlete Development (LTAD) model.

 Back to Top

 Live 5-2-1-0 Playbox

 Live 5-2-1-0 Playboxes offer parents and caregivers new ideas on how to play with their kids supplying the necessary games and sports equipment and providing unlimited access and opportunity for families to get outdoors and engage with other families through active play.
 Playboxes help to enhance environments and remove some of the barriers to access for active outdoor play, as well as foster social connectedness.
-For more information on where to find the playboxes please check out the Live 5-2-1-0 webpage.
+Check out the Live 5-2-1-0 webpage for more information and where to find the playboxes.